cyiza22/Hidden-Markov_Models/README.md

 ## Motivation

 In elderly care facilities, continuous monitoring of daily activities is crucial for detecting falls and unusual behavior patterns.
 Unlike video surveillance, smartphone-based activity recognition preserves privacy while providing valuable health insights [2].
 The core challenge is that while smartphones continuously measure motion through accelerometers and gyroscopes, the true activity remains hidden behind noisy sensor measurements.
-Hidden Markov Models naturally address this by treating activities as hidden states and sensor readings as observations, incorporating temporal dependencies in the recognition process [1], [3].
+Hidden Markov Models naturally address this by treating activities as hidden states and sensor readings as observations, incorporating temporal dependencies in the recognition process.

 ---